-A distinct horizontal movement zone is apparent in the embankment approximately 2 m below the pavement surface within the highway fill, but has shown no movement in the last 3 years.
+Horizontal displacement is apparent in the embankment approximately 2 m below the pavement surface within the highway fill.
 Approximately 5 mm of total cumulative movement has been recorded since August 2003.
+The horizontal displacement observed appears to be associated with vertical settlement and buckling of the slope inclinometer casing rather than horizontal shear movement.